 Can ServiceTrade Support install the portal for me?

 - Absolutely.
-We will set up your portal for you at our normal billable rate of $135/hr.
+We will set up your portal for you at our normal billable rate.

 - Portal setup takes approximately 2 hours.